DarthFlashyPants/sith-cache-warmer/README.md

 --------------

  - To begin, you must download and install [Node.Js] for your operating system
- - Then, head to [PhantomJS] to download and install the the distiruvtion for the OS you're running
+ - Then, head to [PhantomJS] to download and install the the distribution for the OS you're running
  - Next, download the code using the **Download** button to your right
  - Unzip to the folder of your choice, and navigate there on the command-line
  - Execute these commands to prepare the app